 Pre-arrivals information

-If you intend to enrol for more than six months in the UK, you may need to apply for a Student Visa to study – This includes rules for Student Dependants.
+If you intend to enroll for more than six months in the UK, you may need to apply for a Student Visa to study – This includes rules for Student Dependent’s.
 As of 5 October 2020, a new student immigration route was introduced in the UK.
 This has replaced the Tier 4 (General) visa category and will apply to EU/EEA nationals who do not hold Pre-settled or Settled Status wishing to enter the UK from 1 January 2021 onwards.

 Applying outside the UK